ThailandCat/gcp-snapshots/README.md

 gcloud init

-2. Create dir and copy script to dir
+2. Create dir and copy script to dir.
+Do not forget to make script executable!

+mkdir -p /opt/gcp-snapshots/

 3. Add cronjob to run script for example daily at 3 AM (and also log results of script execution)